-He did and got as far as the southwestern portion of Saona Island where he anchored.
+He did and got as far as the southwestern portion of Saona Island where he anchored for the night.

 Unbeknownst to him, a Category 2 hurricane, with 100 mph winds was heading directly for them!

 It was the first hurricane of the 1926 season and grew to be a Category 4 when it passed the Bahamas.

-Caught in the currents, they drifted uncontrollably until the ship struck a jagged rock.
+Caught in the currents, they drifted uncontrollably until the vessel struck a jagged rock.

 The schooner took one more sudden blow before water gushed in, flooding the hold.